oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 Network Quality of Service feature will be added to oVirt from version 3.3 and will support cluster version 3.3 or higher.
 The feature will allow the user to limit the inbound and outbound network traffic in virtual NIC level.
 In order to define more natural coupling of the QoS to a VNIC we define a new concept called **Network Profile**.
-The Network profile will be applied in oVirt 3.3 to all clusters and will wrap few of the properties currently defined directly on the VNIC see [ Network QoS](http://www.ovirt.org/Features/Network_QoS) for detailed description of the feature
+The Network profile will be applied in oVirt 3.3 to all clusters and will wrap few of the properties currently defined directly on the VNIC. see [http://www.ovirt.org/Features/Network_QoS Network QoS](http://www.ovirt.org/Features/Network_QoS Network QoS) for detailed description of the feature

 #### Owner